aeleftheriadis/aeleftheriadis.github.io/index.md

 ---
 # Hello there

 This is my personal blog.
-I'm a professional Web/Mobile Full Stack Developer with 7 years experience
+I'm a professional Web/Mobile Full Stack .NET Architect with 12 years experience

 Living in Thessaloniki, Greece.